PerfekTy/minecraft-friends-socialmedia/README.md

-# Minecraft Friends - Social-media application
+# Minecraft Friends - Socialmedia application

 This project is my version of social-media app created by former minecraft player for other players and I did it to pass my classes in university.
 Final grade is A if you are wondering.